rakibulhaq/estomato/README.md

 ```

-After running command `estomato` selecting the above text will produce the following:
+After running command `Estomato: Run` from command pallet selecting the above text will produce the following:
 ```
 ------------------------------------------------
 Mandays required: 1.85 Days